Evaluation and Recognition of Academic Degrees from Countries Outside of Israel

 - Each degree requires its own entry in the system.

-- All documents submitted in the online system must be signed “true copy” (נאמן למקור) by an Israeli lawyer, on each and every page.
+- All documents submitted in the online system must be signed “true copy” (נאמן למקור) by an Israeli lawyer or a representative of Misrad Haklita on the link at the top of this page.

 - The only documents that need to be mailed are notarized translations with a red ribbon on it.
 Instructions are on the Misrad Hachinuch site.
 Since English documents do not need to be translated, this is mainly relevant for Olim from countries whose degrees are in languages other than the following exempt languages: English, Arabic, Ukrainian or Russian.